MartvStraten/Team-Challenge-Group-3/README.md

 # Team Challenge group 3 - Automatic C-arm Angle Algorithm

 ## Overview
-This repository contains code and resources our automatic C-arm angle algorithm.
+This repository contains code and resources for our automatic C-arm angle algorithm.
 The goal of this project is to develop a method for automatically determining the rotation angles of a C-arm to obtain a true AP fluoroscopy image of a target vertebra.
 This README will guide you through the setup, usage, and structure of the repository.

 ## Table of Contents
 - Overview